Alexandria's founded by Alexander

 King Seuthes built his capital of Seuthopolis around 320 BC (see: Philip’s Macedonia also included today’s Bulgaria).
 It was a well-planned city whose remains were flooded after the construction of a dam on the Tundzha River in 1956.

 Initially, the king’s tomb was part of a monumental temple inside the Kosmatka Mound, one of the largest in Thracia.
 The mound from the second half of the 5th century BC is approximately 20 meters high with a diameter of 90 meters!
 It contains a corridor, a circular domed room, and a small chamber made of granite blocks.
 The space may have been used as a sanctuary for Orphic rites.
 Shortly before the death of Seuthes, the construction was entirely renovated, and the small chamber was converted into a funerary room.
 It was closed with a two-folding marble door, not unlike what we know from Macedonian tombs.
-After Seuthes funeral, the access to the circular room and the grave chamber had been walled; the corridor had been filled with stones and soil.
+After Seuthes funeral, the access to the circular room and the grave chamber was walled; the corridor was with stones and soil.
 The very façade had been carefully buried under the mound.

 Seuthestomb was discovered in 2004 and yielded an impressive number of artifacts.
 In the passageway, archaeologists found the skeleton of a horse.
 Inside the funerary chamber was a full suit of armor: a bronze helmet showing a picture of Nike, a pair of greaves, remains of a leather breastplate, two iron swords, and ten spearheads.
 Also in the room were two iron strigils, gold and silver kylices, a bronze and a silver phial, a pair of scissors (how unique!), a silver and two alabaster jugs, a box with silver and bronze jewels, and three wine amphorae from Thasos one of which was still sealed.
 Smaller items were also recovered, such as golden horse trappings with pictures of humans, animals, and plants and sword sheath decorations.
 On the funeral bed, they found a golden oak wreath, otherwise known from Macedonian graves.